FAQ

 If you have further questions or would like a personal demo, please reach out.
 Our team is here to help you get the most out of mogenius.

-What are the main recommended Kubernetes security measures?
+Contact detailsThe main recommended Kubernetes security measures are:

 Prometheus is widely regarded as the best open-source tool for Kubernetes monitoring due to its native integration and powerful query language.
 For managed solutions, Datadog or New Relic provide robust observability features, while Grafana excels at visualizing metrics from multiple sources.
 For an out-of-the-box solution, consider platforms like mogenius, which simplify Kubernetes monitoring by providing pre-configured tools and dashboards to streamline observability without extensive setup effort.